 Each chapter of the book sits in a separate subfolder of the

-Each ocaml or shell code block in the chapter is validated using
+written in markdown.
+Each OCaml or shell code block in the chapter is

 bin/ folder contains the OCaml scripts used to generate the books HTML